DEFRA/defra-docker-node/README.md

 On commit GitHub Actions will build both `node` and `node-development` images for the Node.js versions listed in the [image-matrix.json](image-matrix.json) file, and perform a vulnerability scan as described below.

-In addition a commit to the master branch will push the images to the [defradigital](https://hub.docker.com/u/defradigital) organisation in Docker Hub using the version tag specified in the [JOB.env](JOB.env) file.
+In addition a commit to the main branch will push the images to the [defradigital](https://hub.docker.com/u/defradigital) organisation in Docker Hub using the version tag specified in the [JOB.env](JOB.env) file.
 This version tag is expected to be manually updated on each release.

 In addition to the version, the images will also be tagged with the contents of the `tags` array from [image-matrix.json](image-matrix.json) when pushed to Docker Hub.